Skip to main content

 By default, running atlas schema inspect inspects only schemas, tables, and their associated indexes and constraints such as foreign keys and checks.

-Views, materialized views, functions, procedures, triggers, sequences, domains, extensions, and additional features are available to logged-in users only.
+Views, materialized views, functions, procedures, triggers, sequences, domains, extensions, and additional database features are available to Atlas Pro users.
 To include these resources in the inspection, use the following command:

 atlas login